SBCV/Blender-Addon-Photogrammetry-Importer/README.md

 ### Import
 In Blender use File/Import/VSFM NVM Import (.nvm) to import the NVM file.

-If present, the addon reads the fixed calibration line in the NVM file (i.e. "NVM_V3 FixedK fx cx fy cy r"  (first line)).
-If not present, adjust the "image path" or the "width" and "height" values using the import dialog.
-(For correct camera visualization the size of the images is required).
+**Adjust the "image path" or the "width" and "height" values using the import dialog.
+For correct camera visualization the size of the images is required**.
 By default the addon searches for the images in the in the folder where the NVM file is located.

+The addon automatically looks for the fixed calibration line in the NVM file (i.e. "NVM_V3 FixedK fx cx fy cy r"  (first line)).
-Without the fixed calibration line the addon assumes that the principal point is in the image center.
+Without the fixed calibration line the addon assumes that the principal point is at the image center.

 There are several import options.
-You can add the image plane for each camera defined in the NVM file.
+For example, one can add the image plane for each camera defined in the NVM file.

 There is an option to represent each vertex position with an object using a particle system.
 This allows you to render the point cloud.
 A single texture is used to store the color of all particles.
 The color of the points/textures images of the cameras are visible, if 'Cycles Render' is selected and the 3D view is set to "Material".